Barry Diller Fast Facts

 2010-present - Chairman and senior executive of IAC.

-November 2014 - Diller and the Diller-Von Furstenberg Family Foundation announce plans to build a floating, futuristic park on the Hudson River in New York City's Chelsea Pier neighborhood.
+November 2014 - Diller and the Diller-Von Furstenberg Family Foundation announce plans to build a park on stilts above the water on the Hudson River in New York City's Chelsea Pier neighborhood.

-June 15, 2015 - A New York civic organization files court documents to prevent further construction on Diller's planned floating park project with the Hudson River Park Trust.
-The non-profit organization raises concerns about the environmental impact the project would have on the city's waterfront.
+June 15, 2015 - A New York civic organization files court documents to prevent further construction on Diller's planned park.
+The civic organization raises concerns about the environmental impact the project would have on the city's waterfront.